michalakis/laravel-8-from-scratch/notes.md

     - ### Episode 34 – A Small JavaScript Dropdown Detour

-    - ### Episode 35 – How to Extract a Dropdown Blad Component
+    - ### Episode 35 – How to Extract a Dropdown Blade Component

     - ### Episode 36 – Quick Tweaks and Clean-Up